NanoComp/meep/doc/docs/Python_User_Interface.md

 See also the instructions for [parallel Meep](Parallel_Meep.md) for MPI machines.

 The Python API functions and classes can be found in the `meep` module, which should be installed in your Python system by Meep's `make install` script.
 If you installed into a nonstandard location (e.g. your home directory), you may need to set the `PYTHONPATH` environment variable as documented in the [Installation](Installation.md) section.
-You typically mport the `meep` module in Python with:
+You typically import the `meep` module in Python with:

 ```py
 import meep as mp